OS-HUBU/GeoData/README.md

 ## Introduction

+**This repository contains all related materials for the paper "Data Driven Visualized Analysis: Visualizing Global Trends of GitHub Developers with Fine-Grained Geo-details."**

 **The "github_geodev" folder contains the source code for the GitHub Spatiotemporal Visualization System, and the "data" folder contains CSV files of datasets exported from ClickHouse.
 You can download and use it.**

 ## Demonstration video